AlfredWilmot/incus-tofu-k8/.scripts/README.md

 # Scripts

-Provisioning scripts of setting-up the `Alpine 3.22` host machine.
+Provisioning scripts for setting-up the `Alpine 3.22` host machine.